A Local's Guide to Sifnos, Greece

 A map of Greece showing Sifnos, marked by a red pin, in relation to other island groups and the capital city of Athens.

-Sifnos is in the Western Cyclades in the Aegean Sea, in between the islands of Serifos and Milos.
-It’s 193km (119 miles) or 76 nautical miles from Athens.
+Sifnos is a Greek island in the Western Cyclades, in the Aegean Sea.
+It sits between the islands of Serifos and Milos and is 193km (76 nautical miles) from Athens.

 One reason why Sifnos is relatively unspoiled is because it doesn’t have an airport.
 The only way to get there is by sea.
 Your main options are to take a ferry from Athens, Greece’s capital city, or from the islands of Serifos, Milos, & Kythnos, all of which have direct service to Sifnos.
 Bear in mind that departures are far less frequent over the winter months.